How to Make Chicken Chili

 The true secret to what makes this creamy chili so easy is actually the chicken thighs.
 Chicken thighs are quick-cooking and hard to overcook.
 Not to mention the flavor is so much better than chicken breast.
 Use boneless, skinless thighs for this recipe.

-Another secret ingredient in this easy creamy chili recipe is cream cheese.
+Another secret ingredient in this chili recipe is cream cheese.
 Cream cheese adds a creamy component to the chili without any added thickeners.
 Simply cut a block of cream cheese into cubes and stir into hot chili until creamy and blended in.

-Creamy Chicken Chili Ingredients
+Red Chicken Chili Recipe Ingredients

 - boneless chicken thighs